 The Future of AI in Project Management

 Autonomous AI agents will handle entire workflows end to end, from initial planning through execution and post-project review.
 Generative AI will draft project charters, risk registers, and stakeholder communication plans in minutes.
-Predictive models will become sophisticated enough to account for macroeconomic variables, team sentiment, and organizational change cycles.
+Predictive models will get sophisticated enough to account for macroeconomic variables, team sentiment, and organizational change cycles.

 How to Get Started with AI-Powered Project Management